erumd/MySQL/README.md

-# MySQL
+# MySQL Employee Tracker

 Built a solution for managing a company's employees using node, inquirer, and MySQL.

 ## Description

 This is a command-line application that allows the user to add departments, roles, employees.
 They can view these departments, roles, and employees employees.
-Also be able to update employee roles.
+Also be able to update employee role and managers.

 ## Table of Contents